Debra680/My-DSA-Portfolio/README.md

 #####  ✓Prioritize your best work and highlight achievements.
 #####  ✓Use storytelling techniques to make your portfolio more engaging.
 #####  ✓Keep your portfolio up-to-date and regularly maintained.

+###  Conclusion.
+#####  This portfolio highlights my growth and proficiency in data analysis, particularly in using Microsoft Excel.
+I'm confident in my ability to apply these skills in real-world scenarios and look forward to further developing my expertise.